 Board: Vivian W. Wong, Senior Counsel, Division of Consumer and Community Affairs, Board of Governors of the Federal Reserve System, at (202) 452-3667.
+For users of TTY-TRS, please call 711 from any telephone, anywhere in the United States.

-Bureau: Lanique Eubanks, Senior Counsel, Office of Regulations, Bureau of Consumer Financial Protection, at (202) 435-7700.
-If you require this document in an alternative electronic format, please contact CFPB_Accessibility@cfpb.gov.
+CFPB: George Karithanom, Regulatory Implementation & Guidance Program Analyst, Office of Regulations, at 202-435-7700 or at: https://reginquiries.consumerfinance.gov/.
+If you require this document in an alternative electronic format, please contact CFPB\Accessibility@cfpb.gov.